Sakshi-Simform/Recipe-App/README.md

-## CookPedia
+## CookBook

-Cookpedia is a food recipe app  website designed as a user interface to represent a different food recipes.
+- CookBook is a food recipe app  website designed as a user interface to represent a different food recipes.
 This project is built using **React** with **Vite** for fast development.

 ## Features